 Rev. Deborah Johnson is a lifelong social justice activist and spiritual leader who received the call to ministry at age 15.
 She was a colitigant in two landmark California civil rights cases—one in 1984 including sexual orientation in the state’s Civil Rights Bill and one in 2007 defeating the challenge to legalizing domestic partnerships.
 A Science of Mind minister, she was inducted into the Board of Preachers of the Martin Luther King Jr. Chapel at Morehouse College, which honors clergy for their lifetime social justice work.
 In 1997 Johnson founded Inner Light Ministries, an interfaith spiritual community in Santa Cruz, California.
 She’s also a founding member of the Agape International Spiritual Center, an advisory council member of the Association for Global New Thought, and a board member of the Pachamama Alliance working with indigenous tribes to protect the Amazon rainforest.
 Visit innerlightministries.com.

 Clyde Terry helps those enmeshed in crime, drugs, and violence reimagine their lives and then step into that vision.
-Following a decade as a Marine with 25 years as a Los Angeles police officer working in the city’s toughest communities, Terry vowed to make a difference the day he found a 7-year-old boy shot in the chest and imagined his own son lying there.
+Following a decade as a U.S. Marine with 25 years as a Los Angeles County deputy sheriff working in the county’s toughest communities, Terry vowed to make a difference the day he found a 7-year-old boy shot in the chest and imagined his own son lying there.
 Two years later, in 2009, he launched the Emerging Leaders Academy, combining his street smarts with tools like hypnotherapy, neuro-linguistic programming, and New Thought teachings along with mentoring and career training.
 Agape International Spiritual Center soon provided a home base.
-More than 2,700 people have been through the program to date, with 73 percent avoiding any type of negative contact with police after graduation.
+More than 2,700 people have been through the program to date, with 73 percent avoiding any type of negative contact with law enforcement after graduation.
 Now retired from the police force, Terry runs the program full time.
 Visit emergingleaders360.org.